For Model 5401 firmware downloads, go to the Support & Downloads page.

 Dual Gigabit Ethernet interfaces allow switched, redundant, and split Dante operation

-Web-based configuration and software updating
+Web-based management and FTP software updating

 AC mains and 12 volts DC powering